Soaking in the Grand Celebration of Life at Hanoi, Vietnam’s Capital City!

 I stayed in Hanoi for 4 days.
 I stayed in the old quarter of Hanoi.
 You already know about that.
-I took a few day’s retreat to Sa Pa and Ninh Binh from the bustling city but came back to Hoan Kiem Lake again, for the city is blissfully beautiful. here are few snapshots from Hanoi which will (hopefully) inspire you to take a take there and soak in the glory of days of yore.
+I took a few days’ retreats to Sa Pa and Ninh Binh from the bustling city but came back to the calmness of Hoan Kiem Lake again, for the city is blissfully beautiful.
+Here are few snapshots from Hanoi which will (hopefully) inspire you to take a take there and soak in the glory of days of yore.

 Balcony in Hanoi

 Whether it is the slap-slap of sandalled feet

 of women who bear baskets of dragon fruit,

 or the creak of bicycles carrying bundles

 as motor cycles weave through blaring horns,

 laden with chickens or pigs, dried fish or fridges.